-0 0 uardians may be paid for providing waiver services whenever the relative/legal guardian is vide services as specified in Appendix C-1/C-3.
-Specify the contr ols that are employed to ensure that payments are made only for services rendered.
+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

+Specify the controls that are employed to ensure that payments are made only for services rendered.

 Other policy.
-Specify:

 There must be adequate justification for the relative to function as the PCA, e.g., lack of other qualified PCAs in remote areas.
-PCA services may be furnished by family members provided they are not the parent (or step-parent) of a minor child, or their spouse, or reside in the home with the person.
+PCA services may be furnished by family members provided they are not the parent (or step-parent) of a minor child or their spouse, or reside in the home with the person.
 Only qualified family members who are not legally responsible for the person may be employed as the personal care attendant.
-Family members must meet all provider standards, and must be certified competent to perform the required tasks by the person and the case manager/registered nurse.
+Family members must meet all provider standards, and they must be certified competent to perform the required tasks by the person and the case manager/registered nurse.